 Since 1990, the Alliance Francaise Film Festival has enthralled Australian film lovers on an annual basis with their delightful mix of French movies each year, and it is now the largest French film festival outside France.
-This March, a wonderful collection of 45 French films will be on show in Australian cities at Palace Cinemas, and will be sure to charm audiences, as only the French can.
+In March 2017, a wonderful collection of 45 French films were shown in Australian cities at Palace Cinemas.

-The Dancer (La Danseuse) will be part of this year’s festival, and is a joy for all discerning cinema-goers.
-The film, directed by Stephanie Di Giusto and initially shown in Un Certain Regard section at the 2016 Cannes Film Festival, is loosely based on a true story, and tells the tale of the legendary Loie Fuller, played by the inimitable Soko, a French musician and actress.
+The Dancer (La Danseuse) is directed by Stephanie Di Giusto and was initially shown in Un Certain Regard section at the 2016 Cannes Film Festival.
+Loosely based on a true story, it tells the tale of the legendary Loie Fuller, played by the inimitable Soko, a French musician and actress.

 Loie does not fit in here, and dreams of performing on the stage.
 A succession of unfortunate auditions and bit-part roles ensue, and along the way an ill-fitting costume malfunction provides inspiration for her to create a dance that becomes the Serpentine.